MarioCorr/Geometric-NN-for-Drug-Drug-Interatction/README.md

  <li>first from the graph representation of the drugs, we use two layers Graph Convolutional networks on the two drugs, sharing the same weights
  then classification is performed using a fully connected layer.</li>
  <li>we use the the GCN layers that were trained in the previous step to get a representation of the drugs.
 Then using
- the The <a href="relational graph convolutional operator">https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.RGCNConv.html</a>> from the "Modeling Relational Data with Graph Convolutional Networks" paper is used then to classify the edges.</li>
+ the The <a href="https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.RGCNConv.html">relational graph convolutional operator</a>
+ from the "Modeling Relational Data with Graph Convolutional Networks" paper is used then to classify the edges.</li>
  </ul>